Office of International Programs

 The coordinator for incoming exchange students is Jenifer Ruby, Director of International Student & Scholar Services.
 For information about application and advising for incoming exchange students, please visit the website for International Student & Scholar Services.
 You may also contact Ms. Ruby for more details.

-- May 15 – Jun 2: Final exam period for university classes
+• May 12-31: Final exam period for University classes

 Orientation & Flight

-Students are responsible for booking their own flights and we recommend flying into Oviedo directly.
+• Students are responsible for booking their own flights.
+Rollins recommends flying into Oviedo directly.
 The Resident Director, Ana, will meet students at the Oviedo airport.
-The orientation covers the program academics, health and safety, housing, transportation, money, and more.
-Students will be introduced to the local culture and history to make their transition into Oviedo easier.

 Visa